Visit Andalucia Logo

 Feria del Caballo Jerez de la Frontera

-The Feria del Caballo or horse fair, held annually in Jerez de la Frontera, is considered the best fair of its kind in the world.
-It is certainly the major event in the year in Jerez.
+The Feria del Caballo, also known as Feria de Jerez or the Jerez Horse Fair, held annually in Jerez de la Frontera, is considered the best fair of its kind in the world.
+It is certainly the major event of the year in Jerez.

 The Cabalgata at Jerez Horse Fair